CraftAcademyLabs/ca_course/slow_food_online/user-authentication-with-pundit.md

 ### Pundit

-Pundit is an authorization system that uses simple Ruby objects for access rules.
+Pundit is an authorization library that helps us to define access rules.
 Pundit uses a folder named `app/policies`** **containing policies that implement access rules.
 Pundit is well-suited to the service-oriented architecture that is popular for large Rails applications, emphasizing object-oriented design with discrete Ruby objects providing specialized services.
 In this guide, we will \(eventually\) implement a role-based authorization, using Pundit.

 ### Roles

 Note that Pundit does not implement the roles a user can have.
 In order to do that, we need to add an attribute to the User model ourselves, or use a gem that does it for us.

 There are several ways to assign roles to a user.

 We could use `boolean`'s to add roles.
 That approach works and can be used in systems that only have a few roles that can be assigned to a user.
 In the examples below, we are assuming that you already have a `User` model with Devise authentication configured.
 Consider this: